ajjackson/ascii-phonons/README.md

     ascii-phonons /path/to/my/phonons.ascii --config my_amazing.conf

-Note that information about input and output files is containing within the .conf file, but that **scripts/ascii-phonons** always requires a .ascii file to be provided at the command line.
+Note that information about input and output files is contained within the .conf file, but that **scripts/ascii-phonons** always requires a .ascii file to be provided at the command line.

 ## Implementation details